Crunch-io/clatter/content/features/search-filters.md

 +++
-title = "Searching on Crunch (just got better)" description = "With these three new search filters, you can refine your queries and find the datasets or variables you are looking for faster." date = "2017-07-10T12:59:58-04:00" weight = 20 draft = false
+title = "Refine your searches on Crunch" description = "With these new search filters, you can refine your queries and find the datasets or variables you are looking for faster." date = "2017-07-10T12:59:58-04:00" weight = 20 draft = false